aayushk9/ctrlmail/README.md

-CTRLMail

-i'm iterating over this, so stay tuned. btw main motive to build ctrlmail is that one should be able to control or command their inbox in a very simple way
+building ctrlmail with one goal in mind to make it super easy for anyone to control and command their inbox. btw i'm actively iterating on this so stay tuned.

 cheers till than